Go to Reviews.org AU Edition

 Cheapest Unlimited Phone Plans

 The average price of cell phone plans has been trending downward for over a decade1, but if you ask us, they’re still not cheap enough.
-While we can’t really do anything about the industry’s pricing trends, we can help you find an awesome (and awesomely cheap) unlimited plan.
+But certain carriers, like Mint Mobile for example, are offering some pretty amazingly cheap deals.

 We’ve highlighted the best of the cheapest cell phone plans for all kinds of users.
 That way, you can find a plan that’s perfect for you and your wallet.

 Before we talk about the details of each plan, here’s a look at how they compare side-by-side.
 (Note: We haven’t included US Mobile’s unlimited talk and text plan in this comparison because it’s on a totally different tier and it doesn’t come with any mobile data.)

 Mint Mobile: Best value

 The cheapest unlimited data plan available right now is Mint Mobile's $30 Unlimited Plan.
 Mint Mobile undercuts the competition significantly (like by $10 or more every month) and is easily the best value unlimited plan right now in the wireless world.

 In case you're curious, here's how the cheapest unlimited data plans rank right now.
 You'll see that nobody is particularly close to Mint Mobile in terms of price right now for unlimited data.